List of Kaiju No. 8 chapters: Kaiju No. 8 B-Side

 Kaiju No. 8: B-Side (怪獣8号 side B) is a spin-off that ran from January 5 to July 12, 2024, on Shōnen Jump+ illustrated by Kentaro Hidano.
 The spin-off is based on the light novel Kaiju No. 8: Exclusive on the Third Division, written by Keiji Andō, and features side-stories of Defense Force members.
 Shueisha collected its chapters in two tankōbon volumes that were released on April 4 and October 4, 2024.

 Shueisha and Viz Media began publishing the series in English on January 4, 2024, Shueisha on its Manga Plus website and app and Viz Media on its Shonen Jump website and app.
-Viz Media would release the volumes in print, with the first one released in Q2 2025.
+Viz Media released the volumes in print on April 8 and September 2, 2025.